miohtama/senorita.plonetool/README.rst

 Usage
 ======

-Because this script will ``sudo`` to different UNIX users assuming no password prompt the only sensible way to run this script is as a root.
+Because this script may ``sudo`` to different UNIX users and poke root-managed global Python installation, the only way to run this script in create, install etc. use cases is to run as root.

 You can execute Plone tool directly from its installation location::

     /root/senorita.plonetool/venv/bin/plonetool

+Some commands like ``--fixbuildout`` work fine without root, though.

 List Plone versions
 -------------------------------------